fashn-logo

 Best Practices

-• A popular workflow is to reframe to 9:16 aspect ratio before creating a video with Image to Video for Instagram Reels, TikTok, or YouTube Shorts.
+• Reframe to 9:16 before creating a video with Image to Video for Instagram Reels, TikTok, or YouTube Shorts.

 Troubleshooting